 - R1.
-Not abort during a voting session. - R2.
+Never abort during a voting session.
+(Specifically, Pvote should either abort immediately upon first encountering a ballot definition it deems invalid, or always accept a ballot definition as valid and never abort.) - R2.
 Remain responsive during a voting session. - R3.
 Become inert after a ballot is committed. - R4.
 Display a completion screen when and only when a ballot is committed, and continue to display this screen until the next session begins. - R5.
+Exhibit behaviour in each session independent of any previous sessions. - R6.
+Exhibit behaviour independent of which parts of buttons are touched (all touch points within a target region should be equivalent). - R7.
+Exhibit behaviour that is determined entirely by the ballot definition and the stream of user input events and their timing. - R8.
+Commit valid selections (no overvotes and no illegal candidates or contests). - R9.
+Commit the ballot when and only when so requested by the voter. - R10.
+Correctly and unambiguously commit the selections the voter made.

+And to do the following correctly according to the ballot definition:

-Exhibit the same deterministic behaviour in all voting sessions that use the same ballot definition. - R6.
-Present instructions, contests, and options as specified in the ballot definition. - R7.
-Navigate among instructions, contests, and options as specified in the ballot definition. - R8.
-Select and deselect options according to user actions as specified in the ballot definition. - R9.
-Prevent overvotes. - R10.
-Correctly indicate whether options are selected when the ballot definition calls for such indication. - R11.
-Correctly indicate how many options are selected when the ballot definition calls for such indication. - R12.
-Correctly indicate which options are selected when the ballot definition calls for such indication. - R13.
-Commit the selections the voter made.
+- R11.
+Present instructions, contests, and options as specified. - R12.
+Navigate among instructions, contests, and options as specified. - R13.
+Select and deselect options according to user actions as specified. - R14.
+Correctly indicate which options are selected, when directed to do so. - R15.
+Correctly indicate whether options are selected, when directed to do so. - R16.
+Correctly indicate how many options are selected, when directed to do so.